Automorphisms of profinite mapping class groups: Automorphisms of procongruence mapping class groups

-In Appendix~4 of \cite{Ihara}, Ihara showed that there is an action of the profinite Grothendieck-Teichm\"uller group $\GT$ on the profinite completion $\wh{B}_n$ of the Artin braid group $B_n$, for all $n\geq 3$, which preserves the conjugacy class of the procyclic subgroups generated by the standard braids.
+In \cite[Appendix~4]{Ihara}, Ihara showed that there is an action of the profinite Grothendieck-Teichm\"uller group $\GT$ on the profinite completion $\wh{B}_n$ of the Artin braid group $B_n$, for all $n\geq 3$, which preserves the conjugacy class of the procyclic subgroups generated by the standard braids.
 The Birman-Hilden theorem then implies that there is a representation $\GT\to\Out^{\I_0}(\hU(S))$ compatible with the natural monomorphism $\Out^{\I_0}(\hU(S))\hookra\Out(\hU(S)/Z(\hU(S)))$ and the isomorphism $\Out(\hU(S)/Z(\hU(S)))\cong\GT$.
-This implies all the remaining claims of the proposition. \end{proof}
+This yields the series of isomorphisms~\eqref{GThypiso}.
+The last claim then follows from the isomorphism $\Out^\I(\hU(S))\cong\Out(\hG_{0,[2g+2]})$ and Lemma~\ref{decpreservation}. \end{proof}